nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_scan.rst

 #.
 After the :ref:`nrf_desktop_ble_discovery` completes the peer discovery, the :ref:`nrf_desktop_ble_conn_params` receives the ``ble_discovery_complete_event`` and updates the Bluetooth connection interval.

 .. important::
-   If a Bluetooth peer is aready connected with a 1-ms connection interval, the next peer is connected with a 10-ms connection interval instead of 7.5 ms.
+   If a Bluetooth peer is already connected with a 1-ms connection interval, the next peer is connected with a 10-ms connection interval instead of 7.5 ms.
    The peer is connected with a 10-ms connection interval also in case :kconfig:`CONFIG_BT_MAX_CONN` is set to value greater than 2 and :kconfig:`CONFIG_CAF_BLE_USE_LLPM` Kconfig option is enabled.
    This is required to avoid Bluetooth scheduling issues that may lead to HID input report rate drops and disconnections.